 - Advocating for women and youth Recovery Friendly-products through policy interventions

 - Linkages and access to Financial Recovery Funds

 Currently, IIRR is working towards establishing effective and sustainable services to improve the nutrition and health status of rural communities.
 As a result, our activities include:

 - Conducting Information, Education, Communication (IEC) campaigns on COVID-19 prevention

-- Strengthening WASH behavior change communication (establishing emergency water supply and handwashing facilities in villages, capacitating village-based health workers to do primary health care work: IEC, monitoring, isolating the sick, promotion of WASH, etc)
+- Strengthening WASH behaviour via change communication.
+For example, establishing emergency water supply and hand-washing facilities in villages, capacity-building to ensure village-based health workers can do primary health care work: IEC, monitoring, isolating the sick, promotion of WASH, etc.

-- Awareness-raising to promote a healthy lifestyle using social media and digital platforms
+- Raising awareness to promote a healthy lifestyle using social media and digital platforms

 - Building and equipping of village health facilities